-Ultimately, to adapt what has been suggested by the Aspen Institute in its overview of the necessity of open and multi-disciplinary comprehensive studies of community change (Kubisch 1997), the 'recipes, ideas and techniques' discussed here can create a culture of 'systemic connection'.
-Understandings between developers, researchers and community stakeholders can be deepened and strengthened through a better understanding of the different rationales for the development and implementation of such an initiative.
-This is also supported by the LL methodology.
+Ultimately, to adapt what has been suggested by the Aspen Institute in its overview of the necessity of open and multi-disciplinary comprehensive studies of community change (Kubisch, 1997), the 'recipes, ideas and techniques' discussed here can create a culture of 'systemic connection'.
+Understandings between developers, researchers and community stakeholders can be deepened and strengthened through negotiated understandings and translations into mutually understood ways of different rationales and expectations for the development and implementation initiative social-technical initiative.
+This way of working is also supported by the LL methodology.

-However, such new connections and recipes are not intuitive or easy to acquire, but need to be consciously 'worked at' as 'systems of accumulated expertise' because of their differences with more conventional sociotechnical activity (Giddens 1992).
-New, community-oriented skills need to be acquired.
+But such new connections and recipes are not intuitive or easy to acquire, and need to be consciously 'worked at' as reflexively-considered 'systems of accumulated expertise' over time, because of their differences with more conventional socio-technical activity (Giddens, 1992).
+New, community-oriented skills need to be acquired, such as those involved with identifying reliable and respected stakeholders from the community.
 This remains the ongoing challenge to working with communities such as those found in Zandspruit and of course, the communities themselves should be both encouraged and supported to develop their own ability to work with professionals in organizations like Meraka and Monash.

-PRIOR, CURRENT AND PLANNED ACTIVITY
+5. PRIOR, CURRENT AND PLANNED ACTIVITY

-1. PRIOR ACTIVITY, 2008-2009
+5.1 Prior Activity, 2008-2009

-A review of the principles of Community Informatics and program evaluation techniques was conducted by the first author in conjunction with Meraka and Monash South Africa (MSA) staff on two occasions in 2008 (Stillman 2008).
+A review of the principles of Community Informatics and program evaluation techniques was conducted by the first author in conjunction with Meraka and Monash South Africa (MSA) staff on two occasions in 2008 (Stillman, 2008).
 Principles behind community-based research (including different forms of evaluation) and community development were also discussed as a way of providing concepts and a vocabulary to describe and outline different community and stakeholder interests.

 Through this intensive process Meraka and a few MSA academic staff were able to acquaint themselves with each other's interests and develop a common framework about working with communities.
 Additionally, new and significant ideas were generated.
-For example, in the first workshop series, the metaphor of an 'ideal type' was introduced, drawing upon Max Weber's foundational work in sociology (Weber, Gerth et al. 1977:90).
-The principle of the ideal type was used to develop a representation of the DD ideal for modelling and discussion.
+For example, in the first workshop series, the metaphor of an 'ideal type' was introduced, drawing upon Max Weber's foundational work in sociology (Weber et al. 1977, 90).
+The principle of the ideal type was used to develop a representation of the DD ideal for modeling and discussion.
 This struck a strong chord with people, and one of the participants came up with a statement which still carries some weight because it encapsulates much of what is intended about the DD: 'Digital Doorways being built by each community and maintained by the community, that are sustainable and contributing to the development of that community'.
-This statement brought to the fore the insight that the Digital Doorway device was something more than a device, but a social-technical change agent and that it was positioned within a process-the Digital Divide Initiative (DDI).
+This statement brought to the fore the insight that the Digital Doorway device was something more than a device, but a social-technical change agent and that it was positioned within a social process - the Digital Doorway Initiative (DDI).